How to Share Travel Articles Efficiently and Effectively Using Social Media

 Hootsuite one of the most advanced of all the social media dashboards, even offering an online course to graduate with a degree from its "Hootsuite University."
 This online dashboard comes in both free and paid versions (the paid one is for people who are really serious about social media).
 Hootsuite, like Tweetdeck, enables users to view all of their social media streams and to post and schedule shares while you are sleeping or otherwise unavailable to post a tweet.
 Hootsuite, however, goes one-step further and offers a wide variety of analytic reports that help users to identify keywords, click-through rates, influential followers, etc. If you are serious about learning to use social media, and how to implement it to your advantage, this is the tool for you.

 Like else related to social media, dashboards are evolving rapidly.
 At the time of writing Buffer and SocialBro were getting a lot of attention and by the time you read this there will probably be new ones that weren't invented at the time of writing.
 So, if you hear about something else, don't discount it.
 If your friends are using it, ask them why.

 Times in the Day Your Shares Make the Biggest Impact

 There are several tools for finding the days and times that your shares will get the most clicks and shares.
-If you're not overly concerned with this, then simply follow the guidelines laid out in this recent Bit.ly study.
+If you're not overly concerned with this, then simply follow the guidelines laid out in a recent Bit.ly study.
 They found that the most productive times to share on Twitter are between 1 and 3 p.m.
 Monday to Thursday EST, and that the most productive times to post on Facebook are between 1 and 4 p.m.
 EST on weekdays.

 Those times, however, are very general.
 The peak times for you to post depend upon the time zones in which your followers live and their personal browsing habits.
 The only way to figure out your own personal peak times is to analyze your shares via the dashboard or social media sharing tool you are using.